Historical Organisation Assistance Grant Program Guidelines

 - conservation activities and collection management

-This is not an exhaustive list and applicants are required to contact a Creative Communities officer to discuss their application and eligibility.
+This is not an exhaustive list and applicants are welcome to contact a Creative Sector Development Coordinator to discuss their application and eligibility.

 Triennial funding will be conditional on: